MarkMLl/installed-package-list/README.md

-NIC) has been installed although /etc/apt/sources.list has been updated to include the contrib and non-free repositories, the senior user has been added to the sudo group so that remote operation via SSH may be used but there is no exposure via DHCP or VNC.
+NIC) has been installed although /etc/apt/sources.list has been updated to include the contrib and non-free repositories, the senior user has been added to the sudo group so that remote operation via SSH may be used but there is no exposure via XDMCP or VNC.
 MarkMLl

 1.1 -> 1.2
 elvis-tiny